 The Company adheres to a strategy of cold-stacking vessels (removing from active service) during periods of weak utilization in order to reduce the daily running costs of operating the fleet, primarily personnel, repairs and maintenance costs, as well as to defer some drydocking costs into future periods.
 The Company considers various factors in determining which vessels to cold-stack, including upcoming dates for regulatory vessel inspections and related docking requirements.
 The Company may maintain class certification on certain cold-stacked vessels, thereby incurring some drydocking costs while cold-stacked.
 Cold-stacked vessels are returned to active service when market conditions improve, or management anticipates improvement, typically leading to increased costs for drydocking, personnel, repair and maintenance in the periods immediately preceding the vessels' return to active service.
 Depending on market conditions, vessels with similar characteristics and capabilities may be rotated between active service and cold-stack.
-On an ongoing basis, the Company reviews its cold-stacked vessels to determine if any should be designated as retired and removed from service based on the vessel's physical condition, the expected costs to reactivate and restore class certification, if any, and its viability to operate within current and projected market conditions.
+On an ongoing basis, the Company reviews its cold-stacked vessels to determine if any should be designated as retired and removed from service based on the vessel's physical condition.
 As of December 31, 2023, three of the Company's 55 owned and leased-in vessels were cold-stacked worldwide, including one vessel classified as held for sale.